Giovanni Riggi: Leading from jail

 In 1990, Riggi was indicted on state and federal extortion and labor charges, pleading guilty in 1992 and sentenced to 12 years in prison at Butner in North Carolina.
 While in jail, Riggi appointed a ruling panel to take control of the DeCavalcante crime family until his release, but the acting boss of the panel, Gaetano "Corky" Vastola was arrested and jailed as well.
 John D'Amato was then appointed as acting boss.
 D'Amato's reign was short, as it soon became clear that he had been recruited by the Gambino crime family and had been conspiring to murder Vastola.
-Later in 1991, D'Amato came into an argument with his girlfriend, who was also involved with Anthony Rotondo.
+Later in 1991, D'Amato got into an argument with his girlfriend, who was also involved with Anthony Rotondo.
 She told Rotondo that when she and D'Amato were out at clubs during the evenings, D'Amato would be swinging and have sex with other men.
 Reportedly, Rotondo became quite upset that someone within the family was taking part in homosexual acts and shared it with the current administration members Giacomo Amari, the reputed underboss, and Stefano Vitabile, the powerful consigliere, who decided to have D'Amato murdered after informing the incarcerated Riggi.
 In January 1992, D'Amato was reported missing; his body has never been found.
 Vincent Palermo, Anthony Capo and Anthony Rotondo would later testify about this murder against their former associates.
 In September 2003, Riggi was sentenced to an additional 10 years in prison after pleading guilty to ordering the 1989 murder of Weiss.
 In 2006, Philip Abramo, Giuseppe Schifilliti and Stefano Vitabile were sentenced to life imprisonment for their involvement in the murder.
 Riggi was released from the Federal Medical Center, Devens on November 27, 2012.